Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	np.savetxt('outlier_scores_and_areas.txt', np.c_[candidate_names, preds, decision_scores, anomaly_scores, areas, lambda_1], header='candidate_names, preds, decision_scores, anomaly_scores, areas, lambda_1', fmt='%s')

 The pyBIA iForest model can be `downloaded here <https://drive.google.com/file/d/1Gla7wR-PF52PgxA0QBrmOMwBej3J-2VA/view?usp=sharing>`_.

-The saved predictions for the candidate objects and the corresponding area and first eigenvalue of the covariance matrix can be :download:`downloaded here <outlier_scores_and_areas.txt>`.
+The saved predictions for the candidate objects, along with their corresponding area and the first eigenvalue of the covariance matrix, can be :download:`downloaded here <outlier_scores_and_areas.txt>`.

-With the predictions and morphological values saved, we can now generate the figure presenting the iForest score distributions and the correlation between the score and the extent of image segmentation patch.
+With the predictions and morphological values saved, we can now generate the figure showing the iForest score distributions and the correlation between the scores and the extent of the image-segmentation patches.

 .. code-block:: python